svaldivia/increment-int-api/README.md

 $ npm start
 ```

+Remember to start `$ mongod` on a separate terminal window.

 Your app should now be running on [localhost:5000](http://localhost:5000/).

 ## Run Deployed version
-Go to this [link](https://inc-int.herokuapp.com) and use the UI or just hit the following url your favourite HTTP tool:
+Go to this [link](https://inc-int.herokuapp.com) and use the UI or just hit the following url your favorite HTTP tool:
 `https://inc-int.herokuapp.com`

 ## API Endpoints